The Digital Organism: How We Taught Gipar to Feel the Pulse of Its Equipment

 Canvas Challenge

-Gipar's engineering center was operating in a constant "firefighting" mode.
+Gipar's engineering center was operating in a constant 'firefighting' mode.
 Diagnosing industrial equipment was a time-consuming quest: locating the right controller, opening the protective casing, halting adjacent processes, and manually cross-referencing dozens of digital indicators.
 This led to expensive downtime and the ever-present risk of overlooking a minor deviation that could evolve into a major breakdown hours later.

 Stroke Solution

-Instead of creating a standard HMI panel, we built a "Digital Organism"—a living digital twin of the equipment.
-The key decision—the "one precise stroke"—was to represent the machine's state not with numbers, but with a "pulse."
+Instead of creating a standard HMI panel, we built a 'Digital Organism'—a living digital twin of the equipment.
+The key decision—the 'one precise stroke'—was to represent the machine's state not with numbers, but with a 'pulse.'
 A single visual element on the screen pulses slowly in a cool blue during normal operation.
 As parameters deviate, its rhythm quickens and the color warms to an alarming red.
 Engineers no longer read data; they instantly feel the machine's condition.
-A click on the "pulse" activates an "X-ray view," making the digital twin's casing transparent and highlighting the precise source of the problem, eliminating the need for physical intervention.
+A click on the 'pulse' activates an 'X-ray view,' making the digital twin's casing transparent and highlighting the precise source of the problem, eliminating the need for physical intervention.

 Value Metrics